Construction industry of Iran: Market

 The Central Bank of Iran indicate that 70 percent of the Iranians own homes, with huge amounts of idle money entering the housing market.
 The housing industry is one of the few segments of the Iranian economy where state capital shares as little as two per cent of the market, and the remaining 98 per cent is private sector investment.
 There is little red tape or hurdles and, as a result, through launching mass development projects, the use of new technologies and fast-pace project execution, a larger portion of the housing market is accessible.
 This is also true for new construction materials and technological advances.

 Around 3 to 6 percent of housing units constructed yearly are solely for renting purposes.
 Around 20 percent of housing units in urban areas are rented.
 The average annual increase in house prices has been around 20 percent over the past ten years with a peak reached between 2006 and 2008.
 The average size of housing units has been around 80 square meters over the past five years.
 At present, the average price of a housing unit in urban areas is about 10 times the annual income of an urban household.
-Average construction cost for 1m² of urban residential buildings in the first half of 2008 was $350 dollars.
+Average construction cost for 1m² of urban residential buildings in the first half of 2008 was $350.
 In January 2014, prices in Tehran were $1275 per square meter.

 In 2011, Iran implemented a national electronic system for the registration and tracking of real estate transactions in order to bring more transparency to the market (97% of real estate transactions and ownership changes have been recorded in the new system).